daisybio/circRNA-sponging/README.md

 [![Get help on Slack](http://img.shields.io/badge/slack-nf--core%20%23circrnasponging-4A154B?logo=slack)](https://nfcore.slack.com/channels/circrnasponging)-->

 This pipeline was implemented by Octavia Ciora as part of her Advanced Lab Course Bioinformatics under the supervision of Dr. Markus List.
+It was extended by Leon Schwartz as part of his Bachelor's Thesis under the supervision of Markus Hoffmann and Dr. Markus List.

 ## Table of Contents